Nut (fruit): Definition

 A small nut may be called a "nutlet" (formerly called a nucule, a term otherwise referring to the oogonium of stoneworts).
 In botany, the term "nutlet" can be used to describe a pyrena or pyrene, which is a seed covered by a stony layer, such as the kernel of a drupe.

-Walnuts and hickories, including pecans, (Juglandaceae) have fruits that are difficult to classify.
-They are considered to be nuts under some definitions but are also referred to as drupaceous nuts.
+Walnuts and hickories, including pecans, (Juglandaceae) have fruit that are difficult to classify.
+They are considered to be nuts under some definitions, including by the authoritative Angiosperm Phylogeny Group, but are also referred to as drupaceous nuts by some others.

 Toxicity

 Nuts used for food are a common source of food allergens.
 Reactions can range from mild symptoms to severe ones, a condition known as anaphylaxis, which can be life-threatening.
 The reaction is due to the release of histamine by the body in response to an allergen in the nuts, causing skin and other possible reactions.
 Tree nut allergies are distinct from peanut allergy, as peanuts are legumes, whereas a tree nut is a hard-shelled nut; however, experts suggest that a person with an allergy to peanuts should avoid eating tree nuts, and vice versa.